what is None?

 review

 I used assert methods to test what None is and what it is NOT.
-I used 2 that were say_hellod in AssertionError
+I used 2 from the AssertionError chapter

 and 2 new assert methods

-I also showed the basic Python data structures
+I also used Python’s basic data structures in the tests

 How many questions can you answer after going through this chapter?